 Visit Soumbedioune Market, the largest art and craft market in Dakar for African carvings and statues and if you’re not into artwork then you could take home a large colourful basket instead (just check your hand luggage restrictions first :))

 My Senegal Holidays

-I travelled to Dakar as a solo female traveller and booked my tours through Sunugal Tours and Travel.
+I travelled to Dakar as a solo female traveller and booked my tours through Senegal Odyssey Tours.
 My local guide Oumar picked me up from the airport and took me straight to the Pink Lake.
 I spent the next 24 hours being taken around the city and learning more about Senegal and its history.
 Oumar was really knowledgable and I immediately felt at ease.
 My tour was complimentary but I only recommend tours which I believe are solo female friendly and I definitely recommend spending some time with Oumar especially if you are coming here alone.

 Is Dakar good for solos?
 I think it’s a good starting point to West Africa (if you can get by in French).
 It feels safe for women travelling alone and is more comfortable than other West African cities.
 You also don’t attract the attention that you get in Ghana for example.

 Have you been to Dakar?
 I'd love to get your thoughts below…